 Caledonii (Hecatine) Tradition: A denomination of The Craft that comes from a Scottish origin which preserves the unique rituals of the Scots.
 A fairly secretive tradition, not much is known of their rituals by outsiders.

 Celtic Tradition: Practitioners of the Elements, the Ancient Ones and of Nature.
 They are usually healers who work with plants, stones, flowers, trees, the Elements, the gnomes, the fauns and the fairies.

 Cornish Tradition: The traditional magic of Cornish Witches commonly includes the work of the making and provision of magical charms, simple rituals and magical gestures with muttered incantations, the healing of disease and injury and divination. (see below: Cunning Folk)

-Dianic Tradition: A mixture of different traditions.
-Its primary focus is the Goddess who is worshiped in her three aspects of Maiden, Mother and Crone.
-A "divine feminine tradition", its covens are mostly for women only. (see: Arcadian Tradition) To an outside observer, Dianic Witchcraft may appear as a single tradition, but actually it is an intertwined group of traditions that have influenced each other over the centuries and millenia.
+Dianic Tradition: A mixture of different paths, though its primary focus is the Goddess who is worshiped in her three aspects of Maiden, Mother and Crone.
+As a reflection of a "divine feminine tradition", its covens are mostly for women only. (see: Arcadian Tradition) To an outside observer, Dianic Witchcraft may appear as a single tradition, but actually it is an intertwined group of traditions that have influenced each other over the millenia.